-If the agent is running on a Solaris 10 (or higher version) system, the API returns True; otherwise it returns False.
+If the agent is running on a Solaris 11 system, the API returns True; otherwise it returns False.

 Agents can use this API to decide whether or not to perform zone-specific operations like comparing the zone\id field in the psinfo structure with the ID of the zone name specified in the resource configuration to confirm whether the found process is indeed the process the agent is looking for.